isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 <br>
 </p>
 <p><strong>Shu</strong>
 <br>Yeah.
-So just to be clear, it’s palaeontology.
-If you’re interested in
+So just to be clear, it’s palaeontology if you’re interested in
-dinosaurs, if you’re interested in archaeology, it’s about humans.
-So just to make that clear, it’s a few million years apart.
+dinosaurs; if you’re interested in archaeology, it’s about humans.
+So just to make that clear, they're a few million years apart.
 <br>
 </p>
 <p><strong>Jimmy</strong>
 <br>So yeah, okay.
-It’s an archaeological, not paleontological.
-What’s an
+It’s archaeological, not paleontological.
+What’s an archaeological
-archaeological mystery that you would like to solve, you know, besides this, all these gold coins?</p>
+mystery that you would like to solve, you know, besides this, all these gold coins?</p>
 <p></p>
 <p><strong>Shu</strong>
 <br>Okay, so other than coins, another ancient trading item was cowrie shells.